Skip to contents

 Details

-Computes the Floridan aquifer hydraulic gradient \(I\) (ft/mile) for each bay segment using Darcy's Law as applied in the Tampa Bay loading model (Zarbock et al., 1994):
+Computes the Floridan Aquifer hydraulic gradient \(I\) (ft/mile) per bay segment using the Darcy's Law framework of Zarbock et al. (1994):

 $$I = \frac{\text{elevation (ft)}}{\text{distance to shoreline (miles)}}$$

-Hillsborough Bay (segment 2): Segment 2 uses a weighted average of three sub-zone gradients following the original flow net analysis.
-Sub-zones are constructed by unioning tbdbasin drainage basins:
+Hillsborough Bay (segment 2): Uses a three-zone weighted gradient (Polk County 0.4, Pasco County 0.3, Alafia River 0.3) following the original flow net analysis.
+Sub-zones are constructed from tbdbasin drainage basins as in the original SAS code.

 Examples